-The CPET is a test used by some people to document Chronic Fatigue Syndrome.
-There are two kinds of CPETs: One day and two day.
+The CPET is a test used by some people to document ME and Chronic Fatigue Syndrome while applying for disability in the US.

-Two-day CPETs are run by the Workwell Foundation in California and by Betsy Keller in Ithica New York.
-It is not covered by insurance and generally costs $2,000.
-Some people report that the exertion caused short-term or long-term health damage.
-See below for readers stories.
+💮 Two-day CPETs are run by the Workwell Foundation in California and by Betsy Keller in Ithica New York.
+The Pros and Cons of a Two-Day CPET

 💮 “Of all the tests I took, the 2-day CPET was the worst.
-It caused me to lose about 10% of function afterwards.”
-Read Iris’ story of how she took the CPET and everything that happened: How Iris Got a CPET
+It caused me to lose about 10% of function afterwards.
+That was several years ago and I am still not better.”

-💮 “I did the 2-day test with a cardiologist.
+💮 “I did the 2-day test.
 That was just under 2 years ago and I’m still not recovered from it.”

 💮 “I did the two-day CPET.
 The information I got is very valuable — especially for showing my regular doctors who don’t understand this disease.
 BUT, I crashed pretty bad after the test and it took a long time to recover.
 I wish there was a better way.”

 💮 “I did the two-day CPET, and have had a permanent loss of function.
-It wasn’t immediately apparent after the test, but it became apparent as I tried to do things I used to be fit for like sitting and standing for longer periods, preparing a meal, or going out for lunch.
+It wasn’t immediately apparent after the test, but it became apparent as I tried to do things I used to be able to do.
 Now I am housebound and mostly bedbound.”

 💮 “The 2-day CPET helped me win my disability case, but doing the test put me in such a horrible relapse it took over 3 months to get back to baseline.
 It really sucked.”